noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

       - alerts
         - inform assistive technologies of important events in response to user interactions or application life cycles by adding aria `live regions` and `alert messages` to HTML elements
           - `<div class='alert-message' role='alert'>something happened!</div>`
+          - `aria-live=assert`

+      - relationships
+        - use aria attributes on elements who are related
+          - e.g. `aria-controls=someid.id=controllerid` && `someelement.id=someid.aria-labeledby=controllerid`

+      - forms
+        - add aria attributes to form elements to support screen readers and other assistive technologies
+        - organized related sections of a form into fieldsets
+        - use inline form errors that appear next to form control that causes the error
+          - e.g. `aria-required` for controls and `aria-autocomplete`

+      - taborder

 ## WCAG: quick reference